We're Sorry

 The wireless industry is retiring 2G and 3G networks to focus resources on the latest technology and Cellcom will soon shut down its 2G and 3G networks.
 You may have heard this referred to as the CDMA sunset.
-Some devices will no longer work when these networks are turned off and you may notice a change in experience if your device uses one of these networks.
-Cellcom will be contacting customers who are impacted by this network change.
-To remain connected, you need to ensure your device is compatible with 4G (LTE) and turn on VoLTE (Advanced Calling) on your phones.
+Some devices will no longer work when these networks are turned off.
+Cellcom is contacting customers who are impacted by this network change to help you stay connected.

 What does this mean for me?